alperenag/project-quiver/docs/Engineering Reports/0001-PT1-Engineering-Report.md

 This aircraft is designed to perform typical light UAV missions.
 The design concept is: compact and portable, easy to manufacture, easy to maintenance, highly reliable, highly adaptable, and expandable.

-The First Prototype (PT1) of this Project Quiver will contains the following features:
+The First Prototype (PT1) of this Project Quiver will contain the following features:
 - Having a common quadcopter layout to ensure energy efficiency and simplified structure.
 - The designated maximum mission load is 25 kg.
 Considering the safety factor, the designated maximum thrust force is about 45 to 50 kg.
 - The motor beams and propellers can be fold to the side of the cockpit for optimizing storage and transportation.